lukemn/cemee/index.md

 A [genome browser](https://lukemn.github.io/cemee_jbrowse) is available for querying genetic variants in the panel, haplotype reconstructions, as well as various SNP and haplotype-based statistics.
 Association statistics will eventually be added.

-RIL metadata tabulates sequencing status and statistics for each recombinant inbred line and population, with links to the raw data in [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra).
+RIL metadata tabulates sequencing status and statistics for each recombinant inbred line and population.

+Sequence data for post-QC RILs is available from [NCBI SRA](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA557613/).

 Downloads contains links to various forms of raw (or minimally processed) phenotype data, reconstructed haplotypes, and files for use in [R/qtl](http://www.rqtl.org/).